mrockwood/mikerockwood.com/content/docs/align.md

 description: Control the alignment of inline elements depending on the viewport size.
 ---

-# Align

-<p class="uk-text-lead">Control the alignment of inline elements depending on the viewport size.</p>

 ## Usage

 To align images or other elements with spacing between the text and the element, add one of these classes.